-Why Is Defining Your Freelance Writing Niches important?
+Why is Choosing Your Freelance Niches important?

 Niche is such a buzzword when it comes to anything to do with the internet that you could be forgiven for thinking it was a meaningless piece of jargon.
 However, if you want to be a successful freelance writer then you dismiss niches at your peril.
 The word is so popular because it is so important!
 You have to choose your freelance writing niches and you have to do it now.

 It’s not just freelance writing where choosing a niche is important.
 Forbes magazine says that “almost every thought-leader and hotshot CEO who made it big did so by focusing on one crucial aspect of their business: they embraced their niche.”
-I’m pretty sure life is not that simple, but clearly, choosing a great niche is important when it comes to business and freelance writing.
+I’m pretty sure life is not that simple, but clearly, choosing a great niche is important when it comes to business and freelance writing

 There are so many reasons why choosing your freelance writing niches is an important first step, but the most important one has to be your own sanity!
 Freelance writing is a great gig, but when you’re spending all day everyday writing about something you don’t care about it’s not all it’s cracked up to be.
 Life is going to be so much easier if you’re writing about something you love!

 If your own sanity is not reason enough for you to choose a niche then your success should be.
 By choosing a niche and building a great body of work in that niche you make it so much easier to advertise yourself.
 Once you establish yourself as an expert in your niche the job offers will start to pour in and suddenly you’re living the dream.